hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 uuid: 7ba0839a-0983-419a-b74e-43a75af31520
 ---

-Resumable downloads ([HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)) is one of my favorite new features in [Nuke 7](https://github.com/kean/Nuke/releases/tag/7.0).
-The idea is that when the image download fails or gets canceled and the image was partially loaded, the next request can resume where the previous one left off.
+Resumable downloads were introduced in [Nuke 7](https://github.com/kean/Nuke/releases/tag/7.0).
+When the image download fails or gets canceled and the image was partially loaded, the next request will resume where the previous one left off.
 This sounds like a must-have feature, but most image loading frameworks don't support it.

-There are at least two ways to implement HTTP range requests using `URLSession`.
+The resumable downloads are built using [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
+There are at least two ways to implement range requests with `URLSession`.
 The first one is to use `URLSessionDownloadTask` which has resumable downloads built-in, the second is to use `URLSessionDataTask` and handle HTTP range requests manually.
-In this article I'm going to cover both.
+I'm going to cover both in this article.

 ## URLSession Download Tasks